CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 ## Introduction ##

 Welcome to CSC1109!
 This lab will teach you how to handle big data at high speed and large scale.
-In the modern data-drive world of online algorithmic engines and machine learning this is an essential skill that no computer scientist or programmer should ignore.
+In the modern data-driven world of online algorithmic engines and machine learning this is an essential skill that no computer scientist or programmer should ignore.

 This course will provide an introduction to the essential tools that underpin much of  our modern